Skip to content

 Warning

-We recommend to not use the conda init command, since it may cause unexpected behaviour when working with the ZIH system.
+We recommend to not use the conda init command, since it may cause unexpected behavior when working with the ZIH system.

 Example